elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 ## What We're Building

-**The application we'll be building is a small game platform for the web**.
+**The application we'll be building together is a small game platform for the web**.
 We'll use Elixir and the Phoenix web framework to power the back-end, where players can sign in and keep track of their scores.
 Then, we'll use Elm on the front-end to create fun minigames.
-We'll tie everything together so we can pass data back and forth between the back-end and front-end.
+We'll connect everything together so we can pass data back and forth between the back-end and front-end.
 Users on our platform will be able to join a chat to discuss the available minigames, and the scores from those games will be updated on the platform in real-time.
 We'll focus on building things with a strong foundation so we can use these same concepts to create different web applications as well.

 ## Acknowledgements